virtual-kubelet/systemk/README.md

-# Virtual Kubelet for systemd
+# Systemk: virtual kubelet for systemd

-This is an virtual kubelet provider that interacts with systemd.
+This is a virtual kubelet provider that uses systemd as its backend.
 The aim is to make this to work with [K3s](https://github.com/rancher/k3s/) and go from there.

 Every Linux system has systemd nowadays.
 By utilizing K3s (just one Go binary) and this virtual kubelet you can provision a system using the Kubernetes API.
 The networking is the host's network, so it make sense to use this for more heavy weight (stateful?) applications.
+The filesystem is semi hidden, but emptyDir and the like works.

 It is hoped this setup allows you to use the Kubernetes API without the need to immerse yourself in the (large) world of kubernetes (overlay networking, ingress objects, etc., etc.).
 However this